supaflyENJOY/DynamicsDocs/docs/Practitioners/Calendar.md

 <img src ="/img/setAvailability.jpg" width="1300" height="200"/>

-This will open up the Practitioner Availability calendar in a new tab.
+This will open the Practitioner Availability calendar in a new tab.
 (This tab is hidden until you click 'Set Practitioner Availability'.)

 <img src ="/img/practitionerAvailability.jpg" width="1300" height="600"/>